Symmetries and Critical Dimensions of Tensionless Branes: Conclusions and discussions

+We note that the algebra $\mathfrak{g}^{(1)}_\lambda$ can be understood as a linear combination of the standard BMS$_3$ algebra and the Carroll-Weyl symmetry generators; a detailed analysis of this connection will be presented in a forthcoming work.

 If we consider the tensionless super-brane, we expect some SUSY $\mathfrak{g}^{(p)}_{\lambda}$ algebra as in the string case \cite{Bagchi:2022owq, Bagchi:2025jgu}.
-In that case, the critical dimension would be more interesting, perhaps more realistic.
 We hope to address that in the future.
 And since we have obtained the BRST charge for the tensionless brane, discussing its spectrum through BRST quantization \cite{Figueroa-OFarrill:2025njv} is also a very interesting question.

 In the string case $(p=1)$, the action of Carrollian string contains magnetic sectors of Carrollian conformal scalar theory \cite{Chen:2024voz}, which are T-dual to the electric sectors in the action of tensionless string.
 From this point of view, the $\mathfrak{g}^{(1)}_{\lambda}$ algebra also appears in the magnetic sector when $p=1$.
 For the higher-dimensional case ($p>1$), the action of the tensionless brane is also composed of the electric sectors of Carrollian conformal scalar theory, but there is no evidence supporting the T-duality so far.
 Then, whether the magnetic sector or other models exhibit $\mathfrak{g}^{(p)}_{\lambda}$ algebra is another interesting question.